Is aluminum foil safe to cook with?

 Dr. Gourmet Says...

 Aluminum will react with certain foods, especially those that are more acidic.
-In some cases this can result in a metallic flavor to your dish or possibly discoloration of food.
+In some cases this can result in a metallic flavor to your dish, or the food may become discolored.

 I personally use aluminum pans and aluminum foil for cooking.
 There are a number of treatments employed that can help reduce the tendency of aluminum to react with foods.
 The most common is anodized aluminum, where the outer layer has been thickened and hardened through electrolysis to render the surface less reactive.
 This works well for most recipes and ingredients, but for recipes where there may be a reaction between the metal of the pan and the ingredients, I will use stainless steel or enamel lined cast iron.